 How to Ride

 You can board at the turntables at the end of the lines.
 Or you can wait at any stop marked with a sign.
 If the cars aren’t full, they will stop and you can hop on.
 The most fun way to ride is to stand on the running boards on either side and hang onto a pole.
 Just be sure to keep your arms and legs close to the pole, especially when passing a cable car going the opposite way.
-You will be close enough to people on that car to high five.
+Riders are close enough to people on that car to high five.

 The gripmen and brakemen can make the ride really funny.
 A brakeman sang us all a rhymed travelogue of the city.
 One gripman had us all chanting the names of the kids on the car as he rang the bell.
 “Nico, Nico, Nico” (ring-ring, ring-ring, ring-ring).
 Another brakeman let me stand in the back to take photos.
 Then he called my husband back and told him to hang on to me.
 “OK, we’re coming to a sharp turn and then a steep hill.
 Ready?
 Let go and hang over the edge and take pictures!”
 You only live once, right?
 And another had us all jumping up and down as we rounded a corner.
 (I’m not sure that’s safe, but it was certainly fun.)